4 YouTube Settings to Reset Broken Recommendations

 On the mobile app: tap your profile picture → Settings → Video and Audio Preferences → Playback → Autoplay.
 This toggle is app-only and is not available on the desktop web or mobile browsers.

-Setting 4: The Subscriptions Tab
+The Subscriptions Tab

 On desktop, it is in the left sidebar.
 On mobile, it is the Subscriptions icon in the bottom navigation bar.
 If your Home feed is broken beyond repair, you can use this as your primary feed indefinitely.